 Do You Need a Life Jacket in a Canoe in Maine?

 Yes.
-Maine law requires a wearable life jacket on board for every person in a canoe, and children under ten must wear one at all times the boat is underway.
+Maine law requires a wearable life jacket on board for every person in a canoe, and children 12 and younger must wear one at all times the boat is underway (the age threshold rose from 10 to 12 effective January 1, 2026).
 Cold water makes it more than a legal box to check.
 Maine lakes and rivers stay cold well into the summer, and a capsize in cold water can sap your strength fast, so the standard advice is to wear the PFD, not stow it under a thwart.
 Our PFD guide covers the paddling-cut vests that are comfortable enough that you actually keep them on, and a dry bag keeps your sleeping bag and dry clothes safe if the boat does go over.

 Most canoe drownings happen to people who were not wearing a life jacket and capsized in cold water.
 A PFD stowed under the seat does nothing when you are suddenly in the water.
 Wear it, dress for the water temperature rather than the air, and treat an unexpected swim in a cold Maine lake or river as the serious thing it is.